kenatiod/MUT/Understanding Machine Understanding.md

 ## Appendix A2 -- State-of-the-Art (in 2024) in Large Language Models

-The field of natural language processing (NLP) has witnessed a remarkable transformation in recent years, driven by the advent of large language models (LLMs).
-These powerful AI systems have pushed the boundaries of what was once thought possible in language understanding and generation, ushering in a new era of language-based artificial intelligence.
+The field of natural language processing (NLP) has witnessed a remarkable transformation in recent years, driven by the advent of Large Language Models (LLMs).
+These powerful AI systems have pushed the boundaries of what was once thought to be possible in language understanding and generation, ushering in a new era of language-based Artificial Intelligence.
 This appendix provides an overview of the state-of-the-art in LLMs, exploring their evolution, emergent abilities, limitations, and the prospects and challenges that lie ahead.

 ### A2.1 -- The evolution of language models and key architectures